validatedpatterns/docs/devsecops/devel-cluster.md

 1. Save/copy the generated access token.

-1. At a commandline prompt that has KUBECONFIG set to the central/hub cluster's `auth/kubeconfig` file, run the following command with the token that was saved/copied above.
+1. At a command line prompt that has KUBECONFIG set to the central/hub cluster's `auth/kubeconfig` file, run the following command with the token that was saved/copied above.

   `$ oc create secret -n openshift-operators generic quay-integration --from-literal=token=<access_token>`